ludyna/lu_brain/README.md

 Lu_Brain is a next-generation open-source black box AI.

+Ludyna Memory (Lu\_Mem) is currently part of the Ludyna Brain project.
+But we will make it a separate open-source product too.
+Lu_Mem is a human-like fractal pattern database (memory).

 ⚠ ___More info soon.
 This project is a work in progress at this moment.___ ⚠

 ## Why Lu_Brain?